How can I reinvigorate team meetings, so they are dynamic and productive?

 When a team is given the opportunity to hear everyone’s thinking and to work together, it can lay the foundation that will support the next stages, as the team moves to execution or implementation after the discussion or decision.

-If people feel engaged in what’s happening, they’re more likely to engage in what needs to be done next.
-By involving them in strategy development or planning, it can build support for the implementation or execution that follows the meeting or the decision.
+If people feel involved in what’s happening, they’re more likely to engage in what needs to be done next.
+Involving a team or group in strategy development or in decision-making can build support for the implementation that follows on from that.
 Even for those that may hold alternative views, having the opportunity to contribute, to feel heard, can bring them on board.

-Often a meeting outcome will need to be communicated to others, perhaps to cascade to other levels in the organisation.
-Using an approach where everyone’s thinking was valued enables the team to feel connected and engaged with the outcome and with what needs to be communicated.
+Often a meeting outcome will need to be communicated to others, e.g. to cascade to other levels in the organisation.
+When people recognise that everyone’s thinking is being valued, it enables a team to feel connected with the outcome and be more supportive of what needs to be communicated to others.

 What difference can the Thinking Environment make for you as the leader of the team?